VISIT OUR ART STORE ▶

 Choose the right brush

-You'll want to use a big brush that can hold much water and pigment.
+The artist will want to use a big brush that can hold much water and pigment.

 Natural hair brushes soak up more paint and water than synthetic brushes.
-They stay wet longer, which helps you avoid those dreaded dry lines.
+They stay wet longer, which helps avoid those dreaded dry lines.

-Prepping Your Paints Before You Begin
+Prepping the Artist’s Paints Before They Begin

 Prepare your paints